Skip to main content

 How to Install a Solar Hot Water System for a Hot Tub

-You don’t need to rip up your garden or drill into your roof.
+You don’t have to tear up your garden or drill into your roof.

-• Assemble and position the solar collectors.
-We would recommend having the solar collectors within 10m of the hot tub roughly to minimise heat losses and pumping power.
+• Position and mount the solar panels.
+We’d suggest to keep the solar collectors within 10m of the tub or so, to keep heat losses, and pumping power, to a minimum.

-• Connect the piping between the hot tub and solar collectors.
-We have a step-by-step video which runs through the whole process to install our HelioSpa solar heating kit.
+• Plumb the hot tub and solar collectors.
+Below we have a step-by-step video which takes you through the entire process of fitting our HelioSpa solar heating kit.

-• Install the temperature sensors (normally two) to the controller so it can monitor the temperature of your hot tub and solar collectors.
+• Hook up temperature sensors (usually 2) to the controller so it can read the temperature of your hot tub and your solar collectors.

-• Switch on the controller and start harnessing the energy from the sun!
+• Turn on the controller and begin drawing energy from the sun!

 Basic equipment checklist: